How Much it Costs to OWN an RV: What to Know Before You Buy

 Dealers usually have a parts department where you can buy RV parts.
 You can also buy most of these parts on Amazon.
 If a part is out of stock in store it may be faster to buy online than wait for a store to restock their inventory.

-What Does it Cost to Winterize an RV?
+How Much Does it Cost to Winterize an RV?

-What is winterization and why do you need to winterize your RV?
-Winterizing your camper is essential to prevent your water lines and pipes from freezing.
+Winterizing your camper prevents your water lines and pipes from freezing.
 When water freezes in your pipes the ice expands and takes up more space.
-This can easily cause the pipes in your RV to crack.
+This can crack the pipes in your RV.

 Not winterizing your camper can cause serious damage and cost you a significant amount of time and money in repairs.
-The cost to winterize will depend on whether you pay someone to do it or do it yourself.

 Cost to Have a Professional Winterize Your Camper